As a work-at-home parent you need to take many decisions on a daily basis.

 In fact, research has proved that writing down goals increases the odds of achieving them.

-I must say, you should consider journaling when you set out to find your priorities in life when you have to balance between work and life.
+I must say, you should consider journaling when you set out to find your priorities in life when you have to balance work and life.

 If you love what you are reading, please take a moment to PIN and SHARE!